The Anatomy of a Crawfish

-NEW ORLEANS– Now we all love to eat crawfish, but many of us don’t know what make their little bodies so unique.
+NEW ORLEANS — Now we all love to eat crawfish, but many of us don’t know what makes their little bodies so unique.

 WGNO’s Kenny Lopez takes a look at the Anatomy of a Crawfish.